Table of Contents

 The two most popular servers for web apps are:

-In addition to these, back end development for web applications also requires developers to choose an operating system and back end frameworks for their projects.
+In addition to these, back-end development for web applications also requires developers to choose an operating system and back-end frameworks for their projects.

 Components of Modern Web Technology Stack: A Summary

-LAMP refers to Linux (operating system), Apache (web server), MySQL (database), PHP (programming language).
+LAMP refers to Linux (operating system), Apache (web server), MySQL (database), and PHP (programming language).
 It is one of the most popular back-end tech stacks for web development.
 Full-stack developers prefer LAMP to other tech stacks for its security, flexibility, and customization options.

-As the name suggests, the Python-Django tech stack is based on python language and uses the Django framework for back-end development.
+As the name suggests, the Python-Django web tech stack is based on python language and uses the Django framework for back-end development.
 With Apache as the server and MySQL database, this web technology stack is an ideal choice when you want to build a quick web application, as an MVP.